Leopard 2: U.S. evaluation of Leopard 2AV and XM1 Abrams

 The Leopard 2AV (austere version) was based on the experiences of the previous Leopard 2 development.
-It was created in order to meet the US requirements and the latest protection requirements of the German MoD.
+It was created in order to meet the U.S. requirements and the latest protection requirements of the West German MoD.
 The T14 mod turret was used as the base for the Leopard 2AV's turret, but meeting the required level of protection for the hull required several attempts until the final ballistic trials on 23 to 26 June 1976.
-Following the US' preference of laser rangefinders, the turret of prototype PT19 was fitted with a laser rangefinder developed together with the American company Hughes.
+Following the U.S. preference of laser rangefinders, the turret of prototype PT19 was fitted with a laser rangefinder developed together with the American company Hughes.

 In comparison with the earlier Leopard 2 prototypes, the fire control system was simplified by replacing the EMES-12 optical rangefinder and removing the crosswind sensor, the air pressure and temperature sensors, the powder temperature sensor, the PERI R12 commander sight with IR searchlight, the short-range grenade launcher for use against infantry, the retractable searchlight, the spotlight, the retractable passive night vision sight, the APU and the mechanical loading assistant.

-Due to the design and production of the Leopard 2AV taking more time than expected, the shipment to the US and the US evaluation was delayed.
-It was not possible to test the Leopard 2AV before 1 September 1976.
-Despite the German wish that the Leopard 2AV and the XM1 prototypes would be evaluated at the same time, the US Army decided not to wait for the Leopard 2AV and tested the XM1 prototypes from Chrysler and General Motors beforehand.
+Due to the design and production of the Leopard 2AV taking more time than expected, the shipment to North America and subsequent U.S. evaluation was delayed.
+Thus, it was not possible to test the Leopard 2AV before 1 September 1976.
+Despite West Germany's wish that the Leopard 2AV and the XM1 prototypes would be evaluated at the same time, the U.S. Army decided not to wait for the Leopard 2AV and tested the XM1 prototypes from Chrysler and General Motors beforehand.